vmware-archive/vmware-vcenter/docs/esx_rescanallhba_readme.md

     Possible values: present/absent
     Default is : present

     host: (Required) This parameter defines the name/IP of the host machine.

+	path: (Required) This parameter defines the path to the ESXi host.

 # -------------------------------------------------------------------------